amarula/chatgpt-code-review-gerrit-plugin/README.md

   they are created or updated.
 - `gptReviewCommitMessages`: The default value is true.
 When enabled, this option also verifies if the commit message matches with the content of the Change Set.
-- `gptFullFileReview`: Enabled by default.
-Activating this option sends both unchanged lines and changes to ChatGPT for review, offering additional context information.
-Deactivating it (set to false) results in only the changed lines being submitted for review.
-- `gptStreamOutput`: The default value is false.
-Whether the response is expected in stream output mode or not.
-- `maxReviewLines`: The default value is 1000.
-This sets a limit on the number of lines of code included in the review.
-- `maxReviewFileSize`: Set with a default value of 10000, this parameter establishes a cap on the file size that can be included in reviews.
 - `enabledUsers`: By default, every user is enabled to have their Patch Sets and comments reviewed.
 To limit review capabilities to specific users, list their usernames in this setting, separated by commas.
 - `disabledUsers`: Functions oppositely to enabledUsers.